-The responsible official, or his or her delegate, shall provide the APCO sufficient information to determine the supplemental fee.
+- C. Submittal of Information The responsible official, or his or her designee, shall provide the APCO sufficient information to determine the supplemental fee. - D. Submittal of Information An owner or operator of a source, or his or her delegee, shall provide the APCO sufficient information to determine the supplemental fee.